 If you prefer (or need) to let your dishes soak, fill your sink with water.
 Wet a washcloth or sponge.
 Then lather with the soap.
 You’ll want to make sure to return the soap to its soap dish and use the washcloth or sponge to create the suds in the water.
 Leaving the soap in the water will reduce the life of the Dish Washing Soap.

 Our Goat Milk Dish Washing Soap is handmade and formulated to last a long time.
 To maximize the life of your Goat Milk Stuff Dish Washing Soap, you’ll want to make sure your soap dries between uses.
-One way to get the longest life out of your dish washing soap is to place your bar of soap on an eco-friendly soap dish at all times.
+One way to get the longest life out of your dish washing soap is to place your bar of soap on a Soap Rest at all times.
 Using a soap dish will ensure your soap stays dry by not letting it sit in any water puddles that may occur during and after washing.

 If you’re ready to take your dishwashing to a more natural cleaning level…